Imagining the ‘Utopia of Homeownership’: Tracing the Online Virality of a Chinese Rust Belt City

 Although Li Hai’s autobiographical post may not be representative of all those who admired his decision, it voiced a gripping sense of unbelonging and disenfranchisement to which many could relate in their own struggles with precarity in China’s major cities.
 Born in Zhoushan, Zhejiang Province, Li Hai received little care growing up, as his parents separated when he was young and started new families.
 Without access to higher education, he worked in low-paid jobs such as security guard, waiter, and firefighter.
 Later, in search of less physically demanding work, he obtained a seafarer’s certificate and took a job as a repairman on a cargo ship.
 The work was seasonal—only six months a year—and dreadfully lonely.
 Moreover, as the jobs were short-term and contract-based, Li Hai was excluded from social security and pension schemes, and lacked a stable cohort of colleagues (Longtoulaoda 2019; Li 2019).

 The alienation he felt at work was compounded by the instability of his housing situation during the other half of the year spent on land.
-Renting an apartment was not only economically burdensome due to high prices, but also deeply unstable; short-term leases were unviable, and landlords could evict him at will.
+Renting an apartment was both economically burdensome due to high prices and deeply unstable; short-term leases were unviable, and landlords could evict him at will.
 Returning to his hometown was not an option either: not only had he long been estranged from his family, but also housing in Zhoushan was unaffordable (Li 2019).

 In 2015, Li Hai came across a Baidu Tieba forum called ‘Nomads’ (流浪), where he found others in similar, or even more dire, life circumstances.
 Established about 2004, the forum had originally drawn young people romanticising about a life of wandering, but by the mid-2010s it had evolved into an online refuge for those forced into nomadism because they could no longer afford stable housing or earn a reliable income.
 By the late 2010s, the forum’s membership largely comprised rural migrants working in casualised factory jobs or other forms of day labour—a ‘surplus population’ that scholars have long identified as symptomatic of China’s post-reform rural–urban divide (see, for instance, Lee 1998; Solinger 1999; Yan 2008; Pun 2016).